InvaderZim62/Tetris/README.md

 ### Rotation contacts

-Determine where each block would be, if rotated 90 deg.
-Perform a hit test at that location, to see if there is another block there.
-If no contacts, make the 90 degree rotation.
+Determine where each of the shape's child-blocks would be, if the shape were rotated 90 deg.
+Perform a hit test at those locations, to see if anything else is there.
+If no contacts found, make the 90 degree rotation.

 ### Translation contacts

-Determine if any of the bumbers in the direction of requested motion are already in contact with another block.
+Each of the shape's child-blocks include bumpers (spheres) sticking out from their sides.
+Determine if any of the bumpers in the direction of requested motion are already contacting anything.
 If no contacts, move one position in that direction.